 Braces and other orthodontic appliances are susceptible to breaking if you’re eating foods such as hard lollies, nuts, ice, and popcorn.
 You should try to avoid these altogether.
 Sugary, chewy, and starchy foods also cause plaque to build up around the brackets which can cause staining, cavities and even lead to gum disease.
 If you want to begin eating healthier and are looking to straighten your teeth, maybe orthodontic treatment could also be a good excuse to kick-start your way to a healthier diet.

 Put an end to thumb sucking

-Creating unusual pressure on growing gums, such as thumb sucking can cause teeth to grow out of shape or erupt on a crooked angle.
-Weaning children off thumb sucking, dummies, or sucking on objects is encouraged to reduce their risk of crooked teeth in the future.
+Creating unusual pressure on growing gums, such as thumb sucking can cause teeth to grow out of shape or erupt at a crooked angle.
+Weaning children off thumb sucking, dummies, or sucking on objects are encouraged to reduce their risk of crooked teeth in the future.